Checking accounts make it easy to spend, pay bills, and even save, especially if you’re transferring money to a savings account automatically.

 When you have a transaction that would put your balance in the red, the bank can still agree to pay it for you.
-For example, say you spend $125 at the grocery store but you only have $100 in your checking account.
+For example, say you spend $125 at the grocery store, but you only have $100 in your checking account.
 The bank can make up the difference for you to make sure the grocery store receives its money.
 But, you might end up paying an overdraft fee for that convenience.

 The amount of an overdraft fee ultimately depends on the bank’s overdraft policy.
-For example, the bank might charge this fee for one type of transaction, i.e. online bill payments or returned checks, but not another.
+For example, the bank might charge this fee for one type of transaction, i.e., online bill payments or returned checks, but not another.

 The other side of that coin is that banks can stack multiple overdraft fees on your account.
-For example, if you’re already $50 in the negative and a recurring subscription charge goes through, you could pay separate overdraft fees for both those transactions.
+For example, if you’re already $50 in the negative and a recurring subscription charge goes through, you could pay separate overdraft fees for both of those transactions.
 This could put you deeper in the hole.

 With regular or standard overdraft fees, the bank makes sure that the recipient gets paid.
 There are, however, situations where the bank may choose not to pay the transaction amount.
 In that case, the bank could charge a returned item fee in place of an overdraft fee.

-For example, say that you write your $900 monthly rent check but it gets returned because a deposit you made didn’t clear in time to cover it.
+For example, say that you write your $900 monthly rent check, but it gets returned because a deposit you made didn’t clear in time to cover it.
 The bank could charge a returned item fee in that case.
 In terms of cost, returned item fees tend to be similar to standard overdraft fees.

 Overdraft protection is a service your bank can offer to help cut down on the cost of overdraft fees.
-This service is completely voluntary for you and you have to opt in to use it.
+This service is completely voluntary for you, and you have to opt in to use it.

 If you enroll in overdraft protection and you have a transaction that would put you over your account limit, the bank will automatically transfer money from a linked savings account or money market account to cover the difference.
 In addition, the bank might let you use a line of credit for overdraft protection.